 Strengths

-- Powerful automation workflows
+- Powerful automation workflows with a visual canvas builder

-- Strong mobile engagement
+- Strong mobile engagement capabilities

-- Enterprise scalability
+- Enterprise scalability for high-volume customer bases

-- Advanced segmentation
+- Advanced segmentation with connected content

 Limitations

-- Expensive for smaller teams
+- Expensive for smaller teams — typically starts at $60,000+/year

-- Requires technical resources
+- Requires technical resources for setup and advanced customization

-- Costs increase with additional features
+- Costs increase significantly with additional features and message volume

 Best fit

-- Large companies with dedicated CRM teams
+- Large companies with dedicated CRM and engineering teams

-- Engineering support available
+- Engineering support available for setup and ongoing maintenance

-- Large customer bases requiring enterprise-grade infrastructure
+- Large customer bases requiring enterprise-grade messaging infrastructure

 3. CleverTap: Best Mobile Engagement Platform